JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Without taking notice of this fantastic way of talking, my lady wished the gentlemen good-night.
 She next turned to Miss Rachel, and kissed her.
-“Why not let ME keep the Diamond for you to-night?” she asked.
+“Why not let _Me_ keep the Diamond for you to-night?” she asked.

 Miss Rachel received that proposal as she might, ten years since, have received a proposal to part her from a new doll.
 My lady saw there was